Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 5.5: Sidereal night ≠ solar night

-The correct term is day not night, but I am Darkwards and I obviously like the word night more.
-Due to Earth's rotation, all stars rise in the east and set in the west, taking 23h 56m 4s to complete one full motion, the same time taken for Earth to spin once on its axis.
-This is known as a sidereal day.
+Due to Earth's rotation, all stars rise in the east and set in the west, taking 23h 56m 4s to complete one full motion, the same time taken for Earth to spin once on its axis; this is known as a sidereal day.
 Why does one day on Earth relative to the sun take slightly longer at 24 hours?
-The answer is: every time Earth completes one rotation on its axis, it has moved by 1° in its orbit around the sun, so it must rotate an extra 1° for one sunrise to the next compared to the other stars.
-This is known as a solar day.
-The extra 1° of rotation takes 3.9 minutes, which causes the sun to fall 3.9 minutes further behind (east of) the stars in the sky every night.
+The answer is: every time Earth completes one rotation on its axis, it has moved by 1° in its orbit around the sun, so it must rotate an extra 1° to go from one sunrise to the next; this is known as a solar day.
+The extra 1° of rotation takes 3.9 minutes, which causes the sun to fall 3.9 minutes further behind (east of) the stars in the sky every night, adding up to 2 hours each month.
 This is the difference between a sidereal day (a day relative to stars) and solar day (a day relative to the sun).

 What happens on other planets, especially those closest to the sun?
 The length difference between their sidereal and solar days can end up being much more significant than on Earth as it requires a lot more than just 1° of extra rotation.
 This is explored in depth and darkness in the planets section.
 The difference between a sidereal day and solar day will continue to be relevant in multiple later sections.